sdu-cfei/modest-py/README.rst

     pip install modestpy

-To get the latest development version as well as get access to test resources download directly from this repository:
+To get the latest development version as well as get access to test resources download directly from GitHub repository:

 ::